 I am not trying to scare anyone away from Kickstarter but rather to warn you that Kickstarter with all its amazing features might not be a great fit for everybody.
 Knowing all this we have taken our time to search the internet and come up with a great piece on alternative websites to Kickstarter.

-Sites Like Kickstarter are:
+Kickstarter alternatives are:

 Patreon is an American platform that powers membership businesses for creators by giving them the tools they need to acquire, manage and energize their paying patrons.
 With a subscription-style payment model, fans pay their favourite creators a monthly amount of their choice in exchange for exclusive access, extra content or a closer look into their creative journey.